TechnicalPursuit/TIBET/doc/markdown/tibet-clone.1.md

     Lets you clone any valid template in TIBET's `dna` directory or a directory of your choosing.
 This latter option lets you create your own reusable custom application templates.

+## EXAMPLES

+### See the list of available project dna

+    $ tibet clone --list

+    couch
+    default
+    electron
+    ghpages
+    noserver

+### Create a new project with `default` dna

+    $ tibet clone helloworld

+    TIBET dna 'default' cloned to helloworld as app 'helloworld'.

+### Create a new project with `couch` dna

+    $ tibet clone hellocouch --dna couch

+    TIBET dna 'couch' cloned to hellocouch as app 'hellocouch'.

+### Create a new project in an existing directory

+    $ tibet clone .

+    TIBET dna 'default' cloned to . as app 'hellolocal'

+### Create a named project in an existing directory (empty)

+    $ tibet clone --name hello .

+    TIBET dna 'default' cloned to . as app 'hello'.

+### Create a named project in an existing directory (not empty)

+NOTE NOTE NOTE!!!
+This command can overlay files and is potentially destructive!!!
+Future versions of the `clone` command may use `yeoman` to help avoid file conflicts, allowing this operation to be done safely.

+    $ tibet clone --name hello . --force

+    TIBET dna 'default' cloned to . as app 'hello'.

+## SEE ALSO

+  * init(1)